radito3/smart-surveillance-ml-analysis/README.md

 ## changes from the original idea
  - switch OpenPose to RTMO/YOLO-pose because OpenPose is really old, outdated and unsupported
- - instead of manual feature selection and extraction (which also adds significant time and computational overhead), maybe a ConvLSTM architecture can automatically learning feature representations and save the first and second stage of the pipeline (although context clues are still crucially important) [article 1](https://www.mdpi.com/1424-8220/16/1/115), [article 2](https://www.mdpi.com/1424-8220/17/11/2556)
+ - instead of manual feature selection and extraction (which also adds significant time and computational overhead), maybe a ConvLSTM architecture can automatically learn feature representations and save the first and second stage of the pipeline (although context clues are still crucially important) [article 1](https://www.mdpi.com/1424-8220/16/1/115), [article 2](https://www.mdpi.com/1424-8220/17/11/2556)